-Purchased goodwill acquired in a business combination is initially measured at cost, which is the excess of the cost of the business combination over the company's interest in the net fair value of the identifiable assets, liabilities and contingent liabilities at acquisition.
+Goodwill acquired on a business combination is initially valued at cost, which is the excess of the consideration, plus any non-controlling interest in the acquiree, plus the fair value of any previously held interest in the acquiree, over the net value on the acquisition date of the acquired assets and liabilities.
 After initial recognition, purchased goodwill is measured at cost less any accumulated impairment losses.
 For the purpose of impairment tests, purchased goodwill acquired in a business combination is assigned from the date of acquisition to each cash generating unit or group of cash generating units that are expected to benefit from the synergies of the combination, regardless of whether other Group assets or liabilities are assigned to those units or groups of units.

-If the acquisition cost is less than the fair value of the net assets of the acquired affiliate, the difference is directly recognized in income and immediately recognized under "Other gains (losses)."
+If the acquisition cost is less than the fair value of the net assets of the acquired subsidiary, the difference is directly recognized in income and immediately recognized under "Other gains (losses)."